1595901624/RustJson/README.md

 1. Clone and Build the project
 2. Install the plugin from local disk
 3. Open a json file
-4. Press `Alt + Q`  to open the window or right click to open the context menu and select `Generate Rust Struct`
+4. Press `Alt + W`  to open the window or right click to open the context menu and select `Generate Rust Struct`
 5. Input Json text and press `OK`

 ## Give a Cup of Coffee